Camas High School

 Camas High School is an American public high school located in Clark County, in the city of Camas, Washington.
 The principal is Kelly O'Rourke.

 It has a grade span of 9th through 12th, and contains a total of 2,063 students as of March 2018.
 It is operated by the Camas School District and includes a complement of 90 classroom teachers.
-The Camas High School colors are red, black, and white, the mascot is a Mean Machine, and their team name is the Papermakers.
+The Camas High School colors are red, black, and white, the mascot is a Mean Machine, and Papermaker Joe, with the addition of a genderbent version of Joe called "Papermaker Jill", and their team name is the Papermakers.